abhishekSen999/matcher/README.md

 ````

 As we can see it returns a Collection of Matched objects.</br>
-Matched holds a list of LeftType objects (here CustomerOfBankA) and a list RightType objects ( here CustomerOfBankB).
+Matched holds a list of LeftType objects (here CustomerOfBankA) and a list of RightType objects ( here CustomerOfBankB).
 This allows many to many matching .